-This returns the x axis value at the right hand side of the current time, result or XY view.
+This returns the x axis value at the right hand side of the current time, result or XY view or the end of the time range to process for a spike shape view.
+Use with other views causes a fatal script error.

-'''

 Func XHigh()

-'''